apache/sling-org-apache-sling-oak-restrictions/README.md

 This module is part of the [Apache Sling](https://sling.apache.org) project.

 Supports additional restrictions for OAK (e.g. for resource type).
+See [Sling documentation](https://sling.apache.org/documentation/bundles/sling-oak-restrictions.html) for details.